giuliofantuzzi/BeeOptimal/README.md

 so we need both the onlookers and the employees to be at least 5.
 As for now i set a unique assert for the number of bees, but it should be more flexible.
 I should assert the number of bees for each configuration (4 cases)!

+NOTE: try to manage padding for plots...it would be beneficial for reducing the time needed to make the plots...
 # Installation

 To install the package, you can use the following command: